Learning Disorders in Children

 - Reading disorder.
-A child reads below the expected level given his or her age, grade in school, and intelligence.
+A child reads below the expected level given their age, grade in school, and intelligence.
 Children with this problem read slowly and have trouble understanding what they read.
 They may have trouble with word recognition.
 They may confuse words that look alike.
 This disorder is sometimes called dyslexia.

 - Mathematics disorder.
 A child has problems with numbers.
 They may have trouble counting, copying numbers the right way, adding and carrying numbers, learning multiplication tables, and recognizing math symbols.

 - Disorder of written expression.
 A child has trouble with writing skills.
 They struggle with grammar and punctuation, spelling, paragraph organization, or written composition.

 How is a learning disorder diagnosed in a child?